OnionBrowser/OnionBrowser/README.md

 - Search from URL bar with DDG, Google, or Startpage

+- Bookmark list with management, re-ordering, and editing

 #####Security and privacy-focused features implemented:

 - Defaults to only accepting cookies and local storage for the duration of the